amason445/Twitter-Stock-Data-Warehouse-Project/README.md

 - Volume Weighted Average Price (VWAP): https://education.howthemarketworks.com/volume-weighted-average-price/

 ## Conclusion
 Successfully created data warehouse file and met requirements.
-Ideas for the future:
+Takeaways and ideas:
 - Add other stock metrics to fact table such as return data or volatility measures
 - Adapt into a general SQL file for other databases
 - Clean dim tables and add new external attributes like metadata or more company information
+- Conform load tables to schema ERD